 The ventilation rate for vented attics (or crawlspaces) can be specified using an Attic (or Foundation) element.
 First, define the AtticType as Attic[Vented='true'] (or FoundationType as Crawlspace[Vented='true']).
 Then use the VentilationRate[UnitofMeasure='SLA']/Value element to specify a specific leakage area (SLA).
-If these elements are not provided, default values will be used.
+If these elements are not provided, default values of 1/300 for vented attics and 1/150 for vented crawlspaces will be used based on ANSI/RESNET/ICC 301-2019.